Get Help Now

 Response from the owner

-Hello, Ellen.
-We are very sorry to hear about your recent experience with Elliot Hospital.
-Because we want every patient’s experience to be nothing short of excellent, we take your feedback seriously and would like to learn more about your experience and concerns.
-Please call 603-663-2666, and you will be directed to the appropriate liaison/department for follow-up.
-Thank you for taking the time to help us improve care for all our patients.
+Hello, Brian.
+We are very sorry to hear about your experience with the Elliot Hospital Emergency Department.
+We take your feedback seriously and would like to learn more about your experience and concerns.
+Please call 603-663-2666, where you will be directed to the appropriate liaison/department for follow-up.
+Life-threatening illnesses and injuries always warrant an emergency room visit.

 1 month ago